Are you interested in crime, human psychology, law, and criminal justice? Then, you could pursue a Forensic psychologist career.

 Forensic psychologists are licensed mental health professionals who operate within the legal system.
 They research and study the minds of criminals to help law enforcement create criminal profiles and anticipate the risks of re-offence.

-To become a registered forensic psychologist, you need to complete an undergraduate bachelor's and master's degree in Psychology or a related field.
-Additionally, complete supervised training under a licensed forensic psychologist to be endorsed by the Psychology Board of Australia.
+To become a registered forensic psychologist, you must complete an undergraduate bachelor's and master's degree in Psychology or a related field.
+You must also complete supervised training under a licensed forensic psychologist to receive endorsement from the Psychology Board of Australia.

 1. What Is A Forensic Psychologist?

 Forensic psychologists are licensed clinical psychologists specialising in criminal, civil, and family cases such as custody disputes, lawsuits, homicides, or many other issues.
 They study suspects and evidence to determine the motive behind crime and solve criminal cases.

 Forensic psychologists work with criminals, victims, investigators, judges, and attorneys to analyse the psychological details of cases, resolve injustices and support the rehabilitation of criminals.
 They may also make necessary policy amendments to enhance the criminal justice system.

 2. What Does A Criminal Psychologist Do In Australia?